Open Bible Data Home About News OET Key

 ClVgNos autem memores salis, quod in palatio comedimus, et quia læsiones regis videre nefas ducimus, idcirco misimus et nuntiavimus regi,[fn]

-(Nos however memores salis, that in palatio comedimus, and because læsiones king videre nefas ducimus, idcirco misimus and nuntiavimus regi,)
+(Nos however memores salis, that in palatio comedimus, and because læsiones king videre nefas ducimus, idcirco misimus and nuntiavimus regi, )

 4.14 Læsiones.
 Quia nequeunt sufferre, qui regnum diaboli conantur impugnare, timent bella concitari in Ecclesia, ne hæreses et fallaciæ eorum cum dogmate gentilium debellentur, duce illo qui ait: Non veni pacem mittere, sed gladium Matth.
 16..
 Et iterum: Ignem veni mittere in terram Luc.
 12., etc., gladium, scilicet verbi Dei quo adversarios sternat, ignem charitatis, quo suorum corda accendens omnia contrariæ sectæ arma et scuta comburat.
 Quoniam urbs.
 BEDA ubi supra.
 Ipsi hostes iterum de civitate Domini confitentur, etc., usque ad id est inchoationem et perfectionem honorum Deo a quo acceperant bene vivendo et gratias agendo referunt.

 4.14 Læsiones.
-Quia nequeunt sufferre, who kingdom diaboli conantur impugnare, timent bella concitari in Ecclesia, not hæreses and fallaciæ their when/with dogmate gentilium debellentur, duce illo who he_said: Non veni pacem mittere, but gladium Matth.
+Because nequeunt sufferre, who kingdom diaboli conantur impugnare, timent bella concitari in Ecclesia, not hæreses and fallaciæ their when/with dogmate gentilium debellentur, duce illo who he_said: Non veni pacem mittere, but gladium Matth.
 16..
 And again: Ignem veni mittere in the_earth/land Luc.
 12., etc., gladium, scilicet verbi of_God quo adversarios sternat, ignem charitatis, quo suorum corda accendens everything contrariæ sectæ arma and scuta comburat.
 Quoniam urbs.
 BEDA where supra.
 Ipsi hostes again about civitate Master confitentur, etc., until to id it_is inchoationem and perfectionem honorum Deo from quo acceperant bene vivendo and gratias agendo referunt.

 TSNTyndale Study Notes: